Passaic County, New Jersey: County government

-Republicans have not won countywide office since 2021.
-Nicolino Gallo's 2021 third-place finish for the three Board seats at stake then represents the first time any Republicans have been in the county government since now-State Senator Kristin Corrado left her position as County Clerk to win that seat in 2017, as well as the first time the Board has had any Republican members at all since 2012, when then-Freeholders Deborah E. Ciambrone, Michael Marrotta, and Edward O'Connell were defeated.
+Democrats have been in the majority since winning two of three seats up for election in the 1997 general election.
+Republicans have not won a seat on the county board since Nicolino Gallo was elected in 2021.
 In March 2023, the commission swore Orlando Cruz, the president of the Greater Paterson Chamber of Commerce (as well as its counterpart in neighboring Wayne), into office to replace retiring commissioner T.J.
 Best, who resigned at the beginning of the month to spend time with family members down in Georgia.